 How we treat your personal information

-When you enrol on a course delivered by the National Maritime College (NMC) or, use any of our services, we collect personal information from you which allows us to identify who you are.
+When you enrol on a course or program with the National Maritime College (NMC) or, use any of our services, we collect personal information from you which allows us to identify who you are.
 We respect this personal information and do our best to keep it safe and secure.
 Bound by the Australian Privacy Principals of the Privacy Act 1988, we will not disclose any information which we gather for the purpose of providing training, identification and maritime licensing to any third party other than where it is required by law.

 - Contact details (telephone)